If you are looking for a definition of sexual assault, please review this information.

 Do you understand consent and its importance during sexual activity?
 If you don’t, you’re not alone.
 In 2018 the Canadian Women’s Foundation surveyed Canadians and found that only 1 in 3 Canadians understand what sexual consent means.
-Take a few minutes to educate yourself—because sex without consent isn’t sex at all…it’s sexual assault.
+Take a few minutes to educate yourself, because “non-consensual” sex doesn’t exist.
+Sex without consent is sexual assault.

 Child Sexual Abuse

-If you are worried that a child is being sexually abused, or a child has told you that he/she has been sexually abused, here’s what you need to know and do.
+If you are worried that a child is being sexually abused, or a child has told you that they’ve been sexually abused, here’s what you need to know and do.
 Learn to spot grooming behaviours, a tactic used by sexual predators.
 As part of our public education programming, SSAIC offers a child sexual abuse prevention program designed for Grade 4 classrooms, which is presented each year from January – March in both the Saskatoon Public & Catholic school systems.

 For the Media

 Are you a journalist or copywriter/editor for a news or media outlet?
 Visit our Media Room.

 Our brochures and other resources are available to download or you can request them using our order form.
 Check out our resources page.